 O-Fest, VU's orientation, is hands-down the best way to become familiar with uni life, in a fun and relaxed environment, according to recent Bachelor of Education (P-12) graduate Troy Flores.

-All of VU’s clubs and social groups come out to play at O-Fest.
+All of VU’s come out to play at O-Fest.
 So whether you’re passionate about hiking, urban gardening, politics, the arts or AFL, it's the perfect opportunity to find your tribe.
 O-Fest is also a great way to let your hair down before uni kicks off.

 “I signed up to become a student ambassador.
 This position really boosted my confidence and helped me make a heap of new friends,” she says.